Last updated on February 17th, 2026 at 06:53 pm

 Within it, there’s bags of history, including Saint Dominus Cathedral, ancient architecture and a labyrinth of narrow cobbled streets filled with charming restaurants, boutique hotels and atmosphere – especially at night, where you’ll be totally captivated!

-Also, the beautiful Riva sits neatly in front of the sea-facing UNESCO wall – one of the main entry points, so you have the best of both areas to explore if you stay here!
+Also, the vibrant Riva – another top place to stay in Split, sits neatly in front of the UNESCO wall – one of the main entry points and stunning areas to explore!

 WHERE TO STAY IN SPLIT OLD TOWN